 SAUTÉ: Cut the top stem off and discard.
-Cut squash lengthwise in half and then into semicircles.
-Add to a pan with butter or oil, salt, and pepper, and cook for 10-15 minutes.
+Cut squash lengthwise in half and then into semi-circles.
+Add to a pan with cooking oil, salt, and pepper, and cook for 10-15 minutes.

-ROAST: Preheat the oven to 400°F. Cut the squash into desired shapes, drizzle with olive oil, and roast for 15-20 minutes.
+ROAST: Preheat the oven to 400°F. Cut. the squash into desired shapes, drizzle with cooking oil, and roast for 15-20 minutes.